iza-institute-of-labor-economics/gettsim/docs/how-to-contribute.rst

 FAQ
 ---

+..
+The following question is duplicated in `how-to-maintain.rst`.

-**Question**: I want to re-run the Azure Pipelines test suite because some random error occurred, e.g., a HTTP timeout error.
+**Question**: I want to re-run the tests defined in the Github Actions workflow because some random error occurred, e.g., a HTTP timeout error.
+How can I do it?

 **Answer**: Starting from the Github page of the PR, select the tab called "Checks".
 In the upper right corner you find a button to re-run all checks.
-In a column on the left-hand-side you can re-run tests for individual platforms.
+Note the option is only available for failed builds.